mihaiburlaciuc/JavaBackendApp/README.md

     [Country_name] [District_name] [City_name] [Place_name] [average_price_per_day] [start_date] [end_date] [list_of_activities]

 ## Tests
-    For the database in the in.txt file, the results based on a manual input are found in the text.txt file.
+    For the database in the in.txt file, the results based on a manual input are found in the test.txt file.